-Ingredient lists have been published for both the Pfizer and Moderna vaccines.
-In addition to mRNA, both vaccines use lipids, or fats, to deliver the mRNA into cells, plus a few other common ingredients that help maintain the vaccine’s stability.
+Ingredient lists have been published for all the vaccines.
+Besides using mRNA, the vaccines contain lipids, or fats, to deliver the mRNA into cells, plus a few other common ingredients intended to maintain the vaccine’s stability.
 Conspiracy theories circulated on social media say they contain microchips or tracking devices, but they do not.

 The vaccines use mRNA to launch an immune response to the COVID-19 virus.
 Once the mRNA does that, the body’s cells break it down and get rid of it.

 People Who Have Had COVID-19 and Recovered Don’t Need a Vaccine

 There is not enough information currently available to say if or for how long after infection someone is protected from getting COVID-19 again.
 This is called natural immunity.
 However, some evidence indicates that natural immunity from COVID-19 may not last long.